enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-execute-shell-script.md

 export var
 ```

-## conclusion
+## Conclusion

-- `./script.sh` and `bash script.sh` execute the script in a new shell, so the variable in the script is not exported as a shell variable
+`./script.sh` and `bash script.sh`

+- execute the script in a new [shell](linux-shell.md)
+- so the variable in the script is not exported as a shell variable

-- `source script.sh` and `. ./script.sh` execute the script like type command in current shell, so the variable in the script is exported as a shell variable
+`source script.sh` and `. ./script.sh`

+- execute the script like type command in current shell
+- so the variable in the script is exported as a shell variable

 ## ./script.sh